harsh4944/Personalized-Guidance-Chatbot/README.md

 Career suggestions displayed in a clean and attractive manner

 ## 🛠 Backend Development
-Backend development is handled by Krishna Parjapati and Kartik Sharma, which includes:
+Backend development is handled  which includes:

 Setting up embeddings